Exam 1 Study Guide

 ECDSA, Elliptic Curve Digital Signature Algorithm

-A variant of DSA that uses elliptic curve cryptography
+A variant of DSA that uses elliptic curve cryptography (ECC), providing equivalent security with smaller key sizes than traditional DSA.

 Public key cryptographic algorithms